 - District of Columbia

 Effective April 1, 2019:

 More states are continuing to work on legislation, so this isn’t a final or exhaustive list; it’s just what we know about as of today. (last updated 7/5/19)

 We do not currently collect any taxes for countries outside the US, with the exception of the 10% GST for Australian customers (which went into effect July 1, 2018) and soon New Zealand customers (which will go into effect October 1, 2019).

 What kind of tax rate can I expect?

 It varies by state, and even by city/county or what the items are.
 Some states tax shipping, some only tax the products.
 We have partnered with Avalara, a sales tax software, to do all the calculations in real-time.
 As you check out, you’ll see this in the final step.

-Despite some additional administrative/accounting costs on our end, we are able to absorb it and we are not planning on passing these costs on to you through product price increases.
+Despite additional administrative/accounting costs on our end, we are just absorbing it and we are not planning on passing these costs on to you through product or shipping price increases.